 He got in, started the engine, and they pulled out of the site (which was next to us) and pulled in front of our coach, stopped, and left the engine running.

 Then he got out to check the lights.
-This is a bit hard to explain but he stood very close to and in front of each individual light as it was checked.
-For example, he stood at the FRONT of his toad to check the coach taillights (brake, turn, warning, and taillight on), did this on each side, and then moved to the rear of the toad and stood behind EACH individual taillight to check it (brake, turn, warning, and taillight on) on each side.
+This is a bit hard to explain but he stood very close to (within one foot) of each individual light as it was checked.
+For example, he stood BETWEEN HIS TOAD AND COACH to check the COACH taillights (brake, turn, warning, and taillight on), did this on each side, and then moved to the rear of the toad and stood behind EACH individual TOAD taillight to check it (brake, turn, warning, and taillight on) on each side.
 All during this time, the engine was running.
+Next, he went to the front of the coach and proceeded to check all the coach’s front lights the same way (standing close, etc.).
 Now, to make this even more complex, he had a different hand signal for each lighting position (brake, turn, warning, and taillight on) and one special hand signal for “okay.”
 This “okay” signal was the same as the French chef who kisses his fingertips and moves the arm forward while opening the hand – seriously.
 (Think about this process.
 With six lights (two front and rear on the coach and two on the toad), he used 48 hand signals to check his lights!!!)

 Next, he opened the driver’s door on the toad and started messing with something—I couldn’t see at first but assumed it was a supplemental braking system.
 As he stepped back, I could see there was no portable system in there but he had a black cable/cord in his hand and was untangling that.
 As it untangled, he would move farther back toward the rear of the toad.
 This cable (whatever it was) reached to the rear of his toad.
 He then gathered all the cable up in a ball and tossed it in the drive’s seat on the toad.